 What are the biggest challenges SMBs face in the toy industry today?

-Competing with large brands while managing rising costs, supply chain issues, and evolving safety regulations are some of the biggest challenges SMBs face in the toy industry.
+Competing with large brands while managing rising costs, supply chain issues, customer acquisition, and evolving safety regulations are some of the biggest challenges SMBs face in the toy industry.

-Focusing on niche markets, sustainability, and direct-to-consumer sales can help SMBs stand out and thrive.
+Focusing on niche markets, sustainability, direct-to-consumer sales, and compliance-ready product development can help SMBs stand out and thrive.

 How can a small toy company stand out in a crowded market?

-Differentiating with STEAM-focused, eco-friendly, or tech-enhanced toys can help small toy companies stand out.
-Building a unique brand identity and engaging storytelling, as well as collaborating with local artists, can create a distinctive brand presence.
+Differentiating with STEAM-focused, eco-conscious, tech-enhanced, or niche toys can help small toy companies stand out.
+Building a unique brand identity, original characters, engaging storytelling, and creator or educator partnerships can create a distinctive brand presence.

 What steps should SMBs take to ensure toy safety and compliance?